Prodaturu/Obsidian/Automata Complexity and Computability.md

 	2. Settle for less than a perfect solution to the problem
 	3. Some problems are only hard in the worst case scenario

-- One applied area that has
+- Cryptography is an area that is directly affected by this area
+- most fields prefer easy computational problem but cryptography looks for the problem to be hard to break
+-
 # References